fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 This table allows to detail the composition of sold combinations of goods (DE: Warenzusammenstellungen).
 They serve exclusively for explanation.

 This does not affect the basis of assessment for VAT.
-In the case of goods combinations with different tax rates, however, information is stored here which serves to control the distribution of the VAT assessment basis (example: fast food menu consisting of a drink and a burger).
+In the case of goods combinations with different tax rates, however, information is stored here which serves to control the distribution of the VAT assessment basis (example: Inhouse breakfast menu consisting of a coffee, a drink and buffet meal).
 In addition, orders deviating from the standard order can be taken into account to record the actual consumption of goods (example: gyros plate with chips instead of rice).

 You can send those subitems to the ft middleware via `ftChargeItemCaseData` in JSON format.
 To send, add the key value pair `SubItems` as an array of subitems: